Showing results for que

 ¡Que tengas buen viaje! = Have a good trip! ([I hope] that you have a good trip)

-¡Que llueva! = Let it rain! ([let it be] that it rain)
+¡Que llueva! = Let it rain! ([let it be] that it rains)

-Adding a definite article before que turns it into a noun — "that" becomes "the one that," something you can point at.
+Adding a definite article before 'que' turns it into a noun: "that" becomes "the one that."

 Los que no pagaron no pueden entrar = Those that didn't pay can't enter